tanis2000/binocle-c/README.md

 open http://localhost:8000/ExampleProject.html
 ```

+### Generating the documentation

+To generate the documentation just add the `-DBUILD_DOC=ON` option when running cmake.

 ## Credits

 Many of the concepts come from Matt Thorson's Monocle engine (the name of this project is a kind of joke around Matt's engine name as you can guess).